daddy-cool/highlogger/README.md

 };
 ```

-In this example any debug message whose debugKey starts with `foo` will be logged, except `foobar`.
+In this example, any debug message, whose debugKey starts with `foo`, will be logged, except `foobar`.

 ### transporters